felixarntz/plugin-lib/README.md

 Reusable library for all kinds of WordPress plugins.

-**Warning: This readme is only a placeholder.
-Do not use this library yet as it is under heavy development.**

 ## Requirements

 Requires PHP >= 5.5 and WordPress >= 4.7 - however it will fail gracefully on lower setups.